deepaksood619/deepaksood619.github.io/docs/databases/concepts/intro.md

 A schedule is a series of operations from one or more transactions.
 A schedule can be of two types:

-- **Serial Schedule:**
+### Serial Schedule

 When one transaction completely executes before starting another transaction, the schedule is called serial schedule.
 A serial schedule is always consistent. e.g.; If a schedule S has debit transaction T1 and credit transaction T2, possible serial schedules are T1 followed by T2 (T1->T2) or T2 followed by T1 ((T1->T2).
-A serial schedule has low throughput and less resource utilization.- **Concurrent Schedule:**
+A serial schedule has low throughput and less resource utilization.

+### Concurrent Schedule

 When operations of a transaction are interleaved with operations of other transactions of a schedule, the schedule is called Concurrent schedule.
 But concurrency can lead to inconsistency in the database.